 Joint pain is one of the common issues women face as they move through mid-life.

 The reason for this is that the hormone estrogen plays an important role in maintaining joint and bone health.
 It acts as an anti-inflammatory, minimising swelling in the joints.
-As you enter peri-menopause, from age 35 onwards, your estrogen levels decline, and eventually the obvious menopausal symptoms start to be experienced – hot flushes, night sweats, sleeplessness, and weight gain – and the development of swollen and painful joints is another very common symptom.
+As you enter peri-menopause, from age 35 onwards, your estrogen levels decline, and eventually the obvious menopausal signs start to be experienced – hot flushes, night sweats, sleeplessness, and weight gain – and the development of swollen and painful joints is another very common sign.

 Estrogen is important for regulating fluid levels in your body, and lower levels lead to dehydration which can cause uric acid levels to increase causing joint pain.

 So what can we do about joint pain and swollen joints?

 Prevention is always better, but the tips below will help even if you have experienced joint pains for many years.

 1. Hormone Balance

 Bringing back balance to your hormone levels is the best method as this addresses the root cause of the problem.

 A diet rich in minerals and anti-inflammatory fruits and vegetables.
 Calcium is a key bone nutrient and estrogen is very important for calcium metabolism.
 For calcium to be properly absorbed it is important to have the right balance with magnesium.
 Leafy green vegetables, fruit, nuts and whole grains are important whole food sources.

 “Life expectancy would grow by leaps and bounds if green vegetables smelled as good as bacon.”
 Doug Larsen, Newspaper Columnist.